 Enter your car registration, and it'll tell you whether the car has valid tax.

-It'll also tell you when your tax expires, which is handy.
+It also tells you when your tax expires, which is handy.

-If your car isn't taxed, you could get hit with an £80.
+If your car isn't taxed, you could get hit with an £80 fine.
 If you don't pay the fine, your car could be clamped or crushed.
+Find out how to tax your car.

 How do I check if my car has a valid MOT?